stasmihailov/Common-browser-hotkey-plugins/README.md

-This repository contains Chrome plugin which adds following hotkeys:
+This repository contains Chrome plugin which adds following hotkeys (they can be remapped in `chrome://extensions/shortcuts`):

 | hotkey | action |
 | --- |  --- |